Uncategorized

 (Example of skeuomorphic design from a Dribbble designer)

 Perhaps it’s because of my admiration of Dieter Rams and his 10 Principles of Good Design, or maybe it’s because I’m completely sick of seeing skeuomorphic design being overused, but skeuomorphic clearly violates the most basic of design principles: Good design is as little design as possible.
+But, great design shouldn’t be obvious and therefor, it’s important to look at what you’re designing for to see if it makes sense to adopt skeuomorphic design.

 Flat Design:

 Flat Design is often perceived as being on the opposite spectrum of design languages from skeuomorphic design.
 As previously mentioned, Microsoft’s Metro design language is the most famous example of flat design.
 Flat design champions clean design, and a focus on colors and typography.
 Because of the increased adoption of 2x/HiDPI screen resolutions (“retina” screens for you plebians – just kidding..), as well as increased performance and development speeds when design is clean and there aren’t many design elements that need to be loaded or created, we’re seeing more companies adopt Flat design philosophies.
-The increased adoption of HiDPI screens make it possible to focus on typography in UI design since these screen make thin fonts readable.
+The increased adoption of HiDPI screens make it possible to focus on typography in UI design since these screen make thin fonts more readable.

 (Example of Flat Design from a Dribbble user).